Ranjith54321/JAVA/Exception_handling/finally/readme.md

 	finally block comes with try block

-	you can use try -> catch -> finaly
+	you can use try -> catch -> finally

 	or